A Patient's Guide to Electrophysiology

 The team of physicians in the Electrophysiology Program at the Smidt Heart Institute is dedicated to diagnosing and treating heart rhythm problems.
 The program specializes in implantable medical devices such as pacemakers and defibrillators, as well as medications and catheter-based ablation to treat heart arrhythmias.

 The program's team evaluates cases individually, from the most common heart arrhythmia problem—atrial fibrillation (irregular heartbeats)—to genetic cases.
-Each patient undergoes a detailed and extensive evaluation that includes an assessment of personal and family medical history, a physical examination, an electrocardiogram and ancillary testing such as stress tests, tilt-tests, an electrophysiology study, drug challenge tests and genetic testing.
+Each patient undergoes a detailed and extensive evaluation that includes an assessment of personal and family medical history, a physical examination, an electrocardiogram and ancillary testing such as stress tests, tilt table studies, an electrophysiology study, drug challenge tests and genetic testing.

 Additional information about the Electrophysiology Program and the services it provides: